sneakerhax/sneakerhax/README.md

 Hi, I'm sneakerhax,

 I have spent the last seven years on Red Teams, helping some of the world's largest software companies discover soft spots in their security posture.
-Additionally, I demonstrate the impact of exploiting those weaknesses, test the response capabilities of Blue Teams and Incident Responders, and help identify systemic security process issues at scale.
-With this information, I can help businesses prioritize and make informed decisions about allocating security resources through data and high-quality reporting.
+Additionally, I demonstrate the impact of exploiting those weaknesses, test the response capabilities of Blue Teams and Incident Responders, and identify systemic security process issues at scale.
+Through data and high-quality reporting, I can help businesses prioritize security issues and make informed decisions about allocating security resources.
 Before working on Red Teams, I spent eight years in Information Technology as a Systems Administrator.

 ## Github Overview